 Mercedes-Benz C-Class Overview

-The compact C-Class has been redesigned for 2015.
-It's grown larger inside and out, and remains beautifully finished.
-The C300 uses a 2.0-liter turbo four-cylinder, which returned a respectable 26 mpg overall in our AWD version.
-The new C400 gets a 3.0-liter turbo V6.
-The new C has quick reflexes with very prompt steering response and a comfortable ride.
-Inside, you'll find an upscale and snazzy execution, with a high-quality feel to every surface, switch, and button.
-Many safety-oriented features are available including semi-autonomous highway steering, and standard autonomous braking.
+The redesigned C-Class has grown larger inside and out, and remains beautifully finished.
+C300s use a 2.0-liter turbo four-cylinder, which returned a respectable 26-mpg overall in our AWD version.
+A 3.0-liter turbo V6 powers the C400.
+The new C has quick reflexes, with very prompt steering response and a comfortable ride.
+Inside, you'll find an upscale and snazzy execution with a high-quality feel to every surface, switch, and button.
+Many safety-oriented features are available, such as semi-autonomous highway steering and standard autonomous braking.
 The rear seat, a low point of the last C-Class, has been markedly improved.
-The rip-roaring C63 AMG gets a twin-turbocharged 4.0-liter V8 producing 456 hp in standard form, or 503 hp in the S version.
+The rip-roaring C63 AMG gets a twin-turbocharged 4.0-liter V8 producing 456-hp in standard form or 503-hp in the S version.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Mercedes-Benz Blog Content

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS